Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - Moment Killer: Takes it upon himself to end T'Challa's family and friends' sugary "we're standing with you" moment, loudly yawning to remind them that he's right there and sarcastically asking if they're done.

-- Mythology Gag: His outfit still recalls his gorilla outfit, just in a less overt manner.
+- Mythology Gag: His outfit still recalls his gorilla outfit from the comics, just in a less overt manner (with a leather chest plate and silvery pelts on his arm and back).

 - Oh, Crap!: